awesto/django-shop/docs/reference/customer-model.rst

 Anonymous Users and Visiting Customers
 --------------------------------------

-Most requests to your site will be of anonymous nature.
+Most requests to our site will be of anonymous nature.
 They will not send a cookie containing a session-Id to the client, and the server will not allocate a session bucket.
 The middleware adds a ``VisitingCustomer`` object associated with an ``AnonymousUser`` object to the request.
 These two objects are not stored inside the database.